 If we go back to that original quote, where he asks BoJack what more could he want, I think Mr. Peanutbutter is jealous of BoJack just like BoJack is jealous of him.
 Horsin’ Around was a thing before Mr. Peanutbutter’s House.
 There is also Diane.
 I feel like a part of him noticed that Diane and BoJack connected emotionally in a way that he can’t with Diane or with any of the women he dates really.
+But he doesn’t understand himself enough to fix it.
 He starts dating younger and younger women, and he is never required to understand any of his wives.

 Have you heard of toxic positivity or watched BoJack Horseman?
 What are your thoughts on the subject of Mr. Peanutbutter?
 Let me know down in the comments below.